Updated: Jun 3

 Music Analysis is one of the most important tools for any composer.
-Even though we do something that could be considered unnatural, as we create an artificial situation when all the parts that in music are in constant motion, now they appear, let's say, "frozen" to be studied moment by moment by themselves, this method allows us to see how exactly every element contributes to the resulting piece, or better said, how all the moving parts of a musical composition are combined to work as a clock would do.
+Even though we do something that could be considered unnatural, as we create an artificial situation when all the parts that in music are in constant motion, now they appear, let's say, "frozen" to be studied moment by moment by themselves, this method allows us to see how exactly each one of the musical elements contributes to the resulting piece, or better said, how all the moving parts of musical composition are combined to work as a clock would do.

 The first category falls into the most basic and foundational one.